Wall-chamber decompositions for generalised Monge-Amp\`ere equations: Abstract

 \section{Abstract}

-Generalized Monge-Amp\`ere equations form a large class of PDE including Donaldson's J-equation, inverse Hessian equations, some supercritical deformed Hermitian-Yang Mills equations, and some Z-critical equations.
-Solvability of these equations is characterized by numerical criteria involving intersection numbers over all subvarieties, and in this paper, we aim to characterize algebraically what happens when these nonlinear Nakai-Moishezon type criteria fail.
-As a main result, we show that under mild positivity assumptions, there is a finite number of subvarieties violating the Nakai type criterion, and such subvarieties are moreover rigid in a suitable sense.
-This gives first effective solvability criteria for these familes of PDE, thus improving on work of Gao Chen, Datar-Pingali, Song and Fang-Ma.
-As an application, we obtain first examples in higher dimension of polarized compact K\"ahler manifolds exhibiting a natural PDE analog of Bridgeland's locally finite wall-chamber decomposition.
+Generalised Monge-Amp\`ere equations form a large class of PDE including Donaldson's J-equation, inverse Hessian equations, some supercritical deformed Hermitian-Yang-Mills equations, and some Z-critical equations.
+Solvability of these equations is characterised by numerical criteria involving intersection numbers over all subvarieties, and in this paper, we aim to characterise algebraically what happens when these nonlinear Nakai-Moishezon type criteria fail.
+As a main result, we show that under mild positivity assumptions, there is a finite number of subvarieties violating the Nakai type criterion, and such subvarieties are rigid in a suitable sense.
+This gives first effective solvability criteria for these families of PDE, thus improving on work of Gao Chen, Datar-Pingali, Song and Fang-Ma, and provides first existence results in higher dimensions of a natural PDE analog of Bridgeland's locally finite wall-chamber decomposition.